cloud-gov/cg-site/content/intro/terminology/pricing-terminology.md

 ## Access package

-The "access package" component covers access to the cloud.gov Platform-as-a-Service and [support]({{< relref "#support" >}}) for it to stay up and available in its current form, as well as expanded over time.
-The access package component is paid 12 months at a time, and scales along with the number of systems being hosted.
+The "access package" component covers access to the cloud.gov Platform as a Service (PaaS) and [support]({{< relref "#support" >}}) for it to stay up and available in its current form, as well as expanded over time.
+The access package component is paid 12 months at a time, and scales along with the number of systems being hosted and the impact level of the systems being launched on the platform, as defined by [Federal Information Processing Standard (FIPS) 199](http://csrc.nist.gov/publications/fips/fips199/FIPS-PUB-199-final.pdf).

-The access package component would typically be paid with “non-severable” funds, for example: funds that an agency attaches to a particular fiscal year.
+The access package component is "non-severable" and therefore non-refundable.
+As a result, a payment in one fiscal year does not expire regardless of the status of the underlying appropriation.

 ## Resource usage